 I found lots of products claiming to kill bed bugs and decided to buy some foggers to fix the problem.
-When the foggers came we set one off in the children’s room and quickly left the house.
+When the foggers came, we set one off in the children’s room and quickly left the house.
 We then washed all the linen and their teddies at 60 degrees – apparently the lucky number to make sure they die.

-No other bugs were found, and we were graded as having a ‘low infestation’.
+No other bugs were found, and we were graded as having a ‘low infestation.’
 The lady steamed my two children’s beds and distributed a product called Domesticus Earth on the bed frames.
-She left me with some plastic bags that were able to go in the washing machine so I could take laundry out of the room without the risk of carrying bugs and dropping them in other parts of the house.
+She left me with some plastic bags that were able to go in the washing machine so I could take the laundry out of the room without the risk of carrying bugs and dropping them in other parts of the house.
 The lady had a brief look over our bed but was positive they were not there.
 This was reassuring.

 They were booked in to heat treat the two bedrooms and the living room and then lay chemical poison down (which had to be left for a minimum of four hours until it crystallised).

-I ended up speaking to The Citizens Advise Bureau and put together an email quoting relevant acts that they had breached by not providing the service I had paid just shy of £1000 for.
-Ten days on, I am sitting on the sofa and a bug appears.
-My blood ran cold.
+I ended up speaking to The Citizens Advice Bureau and put together an email quoting relevant acts that they had breached by not providing the service I had paid just shy of £1000 for.
+Ten days on, I am sitting on the sofa, and a bug appears.
+My blood runs cold.
 It was running around like a mad thing.
-From my research I could tell instantly that it was not a full adult but almost.
+From my research, I could tell instantly that it was not a full adult but almost.
 I disposed of it down the kitchen sink.
 Eventually, after more emails and legal references, they came back to treat the house for the second time.
-This time when we got home the house was well above 30 degrees and we found lots of dead spiders in corners of the rooms, a clear indication the job had been done properly this time.
+This time, when we got home, the house was well above 30 degrees, and we found lots of dead spiders in corners of the rooms, a clear indication the job had been done properly this time.

 It was an exhausting and traumatic process for the entire family, pets and all.

-To anyone having a problem with these home wreckers, my advice is to make sure you seek professional advise straight away and make sure the company you use is BPCA registered and that they give you some kind of guarantee.
+To anyone having a problem with these home wreckers, my advice is to make sure you seek professional advice straight away and make sure the company you use is BPCA registered and that they give you some kind of guarantee.